In the US-China trade war, how tech is saving farmers money

 Continue Reading Below

-The Farmers Business Network is bringing the innovation of Silicon Valley to the farmers’ valley by offering analytics to study and manage more than 23 crops from 180 acres.
+The Farmers Business Network is bringing the innovation of Silicon Valley to the farmers’ valley by offering analytics to study and manage more than 23 crops from 180 million acres.

 MORE FROM FOXBUSINESS.COM